zpaulovics/datetimepicker-rails/README.md

 ```
    $ rails generate datetimepicker_rails:install
 ```
-if you want to use the default Glyphicon icons for the pickers, or use
+if you want to use the default Glyphicon icons for the pickers, or execute the following command
 ```
   $ rails generate datetimepicker_rails:install Font-Awesome
 ```
 to use the Font-Awesome icons for the pickers.

-Attention: The current version will copy the required files to your projects 'vendor/assets' directory (not to the gem's vendor/assets directory as before).
+The current version will copy the required files to your projects 'vendor/assets' directory (not to the gem's vendor/assets directory as before).
 That makes it possible to tailor by your projects the SimpleForm 'input' and the 'pickers.js' files to your needs at your own area.
 That gives you much more flexibility to use your preferred options of the bootstrap-datetimepicker plugin.